mara-schulke/thb/datenbanken/sql/world.md

 ## Which countries have a offical language which is spoken in sweden?

-## Show the population density for all countries in Asia
+## Show the population density for all countries in Asia.

-## Calculate the population density of Europe
+## Calculate the population density of Europe.

-## Calculate the population density for each continent
+## Calculate the population density for each continent.

 ## Which countries have a higher population density than germany?

-## Find all city names which occur more than once
+## Find all city names which occur more than once.